PASSIONLab/HUNTRESS/README.md

 # HUNTRESS

-HUNTRESS is a fast algorithm created by Can Kizilkale for reconstructing phylogenetic trees of tumor evolution.
+HUNTRESS is a fast algorithm created for reconstructing phylogenetic trees of tumor evolution.

 The code runs best in Anaconda environment using python version 3.6 or newer.
 Anaconda can easily be installed by following the instructions on  https://docs.anaconda.com/anaconda/install/index.html.